NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 2. Added neurodata_type :ref:`PixelMasks <sec-PixelMasks>` which replaces ROI.pix_mask/ROI.pix_mask_weight (from NWB:N 1.x)
    with a table that has columns “x”, “y”, and “weight” (i.e. combining ROI.pix_mask and ROI.pix_mask_weight into a single table)
-3. Added analogous neurodata_type :ref:`PixelMasks <sec-VoxelMasks>` with a table that has columns "x", "y", "z", and "weight" for 3D ROIs.
+3. Added analogous neurodata_type :ref:`VoxelMasks <sec-VoxelMasks>` with a table that has columns "x", "y", "z", and "weight" for 3D ROIs.
 4. Added neurodata_type :ref:`ROITable <sec-ROITable>` which defines a table  for storing references to the image mask and pixel mask for each ROI (see item 1,2)
 5. Added neurodata_type :ref:`ROITableRegion <sec-ROITableRegion>` for referencing a subset of elements in an ROITable